michalis0/DataScience_and_MachineLearning/week1/README.md

 - Everyone joins class Slack channel.
 We will use Slack for all communication in the class.
 - Brief intro how to use slack.
   - Exercise (everyone): Post a message under `#general` introducing yourself, where you are from and a fun fact about you.
-- Breif explanation of Assignment 0.
+- Presentation of Assignment 0.
 You can find the full description of the assignment here.
-Note that this is an ungraded but __mandatory__ assignment.
-To get an idea about this assignment, check out [this video](https://www.youtube.com/watch?v=dkX6whEGN1Y) from one of the last year's submissions
+To get an idea about this assignment, check out [this video](https://www.youtube.com/watch?v=dkX6whEGN1Y) from one of the past year's submissions
 ## What we will cover in the lab

 - What are Python notebooks?